 The now shuttered Aegis Strategic, founded “with the Kochs’ blessing after an analysis concluded that their network’s efforts in the run-up to the 2012 election suffered from flawed GOP candidates,” was owned and managed by former Americans for Prosperity-Colorado state director Jeff Krank and staffed with Koch operatives.

 Shortly after being sworn into office as AG, Hawley was courted by the Kochs to challenge incumbent Democratic Sen. Claire McCaskill in the 2018 election, making a trip to the Kochs winter donor summit that his spokesman said was for “campaign purposes.”
-Then, a week after Hawley launched his Senate campaign, he huddled with Koch network donors again in New York City shortly after launching his campaign.
+Then, a week after Hawley launched his Senate campaign, he huddled with Koch network donors again in New York City.

 Tim Phillips, president of Americans for Prosperity (AFP), called Hawley “a bright young leader” at the donor summit.
 Michael Palmer, the president of i360, the Kochs’ data analytics company, told summit attendees “that Missouri is among the network’s top targets for 2018.”